Lyn-12/lyn-12/README.md

 ### Hi there 👋, I'm Lynda

-- I'm a data scientist who is passionate about providing insights from raw data.
+- I'm a data scientist who is passionate about providing high level insights from raw data using data analysis tools.

 **Languages and Tools**